Water Rates Case Studies

 As a follow up to the survey, interviews were conducted with 7 water supply communities to better understand the processes they have gone through to change their rate structures to better balance multiple goals.
 Lessons learned from both successes and setbacks were documented, and points of guidance were developed to aid other suppliers in their rate-setting processes.The lessons learned focus on four areas – communication, financial planning, governance, and data management.

-The full report and a 2-page flier summarizing the key findings can be found under Reports, below.
+The full report, a 2-page flier summarizing the key findings, and presentations from the workshop can be found under Reports and Presentations, below.
 We are sincerely grateful to the communities that participated in these interviews and those who responded to the initial survey.

 There are many additional resources that provide information helpful in setting water rates.
 Our suggestions: